Skip to main content

 2. Open Virus & threat protection → ensure Real-time protection is on.

-Evidence gathered manually will be uploaded as a comment + attachment to the “Secure Devices” & “Device List” tasks with the users email of the device the evidence is for.
+Evidence gathered manually will be uploaded as a comment and attachment to the “Secure Devices” and “Device List” tasks with the user’s email of the device the evidence is for.

 1. Open System Settings (or System Preferences in older versions).